WinTweakers/WindowsToolbox/README.md

-## This project is no longer maintained, save for the *very* occasional bug fix and updates.
+## This project is no longer maintained, and is now in public archive mode.

 [![Contributors][contributors-shield]][contributors-url]
 [![Forks][forks-shield]][forks-url]